Stuycs-K/final-project-09-chao-brandon-escamilla-abigail/PRESENTATION.md

 `y2YR2mlpziZEdGPC9HLlBQ==`

-But if we change the plaintext just a small amount into "hello therf", and keep everything the same, the output is still completely different:
+But if we change the plaintext just a small amount into "hello therf", and keep everything the same, the output is virtually completely different:

 `xBlePzEiFUMA1JJ7VH1e2Q==`